notasausage/pi-hole-unbound-wireguard/README.md

 ssh pi@192.168.x.x
 ```

 Where `pi` is the username on your Raspberry Pi and `192.168.x.x` is the static IP address you just set up.
-If your system supports [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) (Macs do by default), you should be able to use `raspberrypi.local` [in place of your IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md):
+If your system supports [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) (Macs do by default), you should be able to use `raspberrypi.local` (or whatever hostname you chose in Raspberry Pi Imager's advanced settings) [in place of your IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md):

 ```shell
 ssh pi@raspberrypi.local
 ```

-Then type the default password of `raspberry` to login.
+Then type the default password of `raspberry` (or your custom password) to login.
 You should now be greeted with the Raspbian console.

 **Note**: If you get an error that says the host identification has changed, you’ll need to remove the old entry (the one with the same static IP address) from your `hosts` file first (on a Mac, that file is `~/.ssh/known_hosts`), then try again.